BNJHope/contour-interpreter/README.md

   -Can use boolean operators to link statements.
   -If statements can nest

+  - Extra whitespace between lines used for clarity on README, since parts of if statement must be separated by new line character.
-  -For an if statement to see if the a string variable "name" is equal to "alice" and if so then set variable "correctName" to   true and if not then set name to the value of cell (2, name) : if (name = "alice") then let correctName = true else then let name = #(2, name)
+  -For an if statement to see if the a string variable "name" is equal to "alice" and if so then set variable "correctName" to   true and if not then set name to the value of cell (2, name) :

+   if (name = "alice")

+   then let correctName = true

+   else then let name = #(2, name)

   -Another example if statement.
 Notice how & and 'and' can be used in the exact same way and will produce the same result.
   The return keyword returns the result of the function :
     if (name = "alice" & age = 22)

    then return 1

    else if (name = "bob" and age = 23)

    then return 2

    else then return 0

 If there are any errors in the function code then it is outputted to the user, giving the type of error and the location of it also.